PolicyBrief

 Fisher House Availability Act of 2026

-This bill expands access to temporary lodging at VA facilities, including Fisher Houses, for active-duty service members, veterans, and their families traveling for necessary care.
+This Act expands eligibility for temporary lodging at VA facilities, including Fisher Houses, to active-duty service members and certain veterans and their families traveling for care, while also adjusting a deadline for pension payment limits.

 Mariannette Miller-Meeks